 Q. What if I incur significant damage to my home or business that requires me to temporarily or permanently relocate?

 A. Contact Lakeland Electric Customer Service by calling 863-834-9535.
-You can also update your information online at www.LakelandElectric.com/Customers.
-Click on "My Account" to login and access your account information.
+You can also update your information online at www.LakelandElectric.com/MyAccount.

 PERSONAL EMERGENCY INFORMATION PHONE & ACCOUNT NUMBERS